MattLukasik/MattLukasik.github.io/README.md

 Loyalty app for children, which, I hope, can encourage them to eat more vegetables.

-Child declares eating vegetable, parent approves it and grants points.
-Then child can switch the points for award chosen for the list, while parent gets it on his "awards order list".
+While child declares eating vegetable via app, parent approves it and grants points.
+Then child can exchange the points for an award chosen from the list, while parent receive it as a “award ordered” info.
 Password for parent is "a" :)

 In the future there will be second child added (right now in progress).